official-antistasi-community/A3-Antistasi-Docs/source/beginners_guide/raw_beginners_guide.rst

 squad mates to loot, I’d select them through the function keys then select “Auto Ream/loot.”

-   **Temp AI Control**

--  This option allows you to take direct control of an AI unit.
+- **Temp AI Control** - This option allows you to take direct control of an AI unit.

-..

-   **Auto rearm/loot**

--  This command will allow your AI to upgrade their equipment from fallen enemies.
+- **Auto Rearm/Loot** - This command will allow your AI to upgrade their equipment from fallen enemies.
 If you use this command while they are in a vehicle, the AI will load the loot into that vehicle instead.

-..

-   **Auto heal**

--  This command allows your AI to heal themselves and others.
+- **Auto Heal** - This command allows your AI to heal themselves and others.

-..

-   **Squad Sitrep**

--  Use for HC squads.
+- **Squad Sitrep** - Use for HC squads.
 They will tell you their combat status, how many of them are still alive, and if they are embarked or disembarked from their vehicle.

-..

-   **Garrison units**

--  Use this command to add units to a garrison.
+- **Garrison units** - Use this command to add units to a garrison.
 This is especially useful when you have just taken a strategic zone and you need to defend from an enemy counterattack.

-..

-   **Dismiss units**

--  Use this to dismiss/delete units.
+- **Dismiss units** - Use this to dismiss/delete units.
 You will gain back the money for the vehicles but not for infantry/crew.

-..

-   **Squad add vehicle**

--  Give HC squads vehicles they can use.
+- **Squad add vehicle** - Give HC squads vehicles they can use.
 This is especially useful for the INF team that is small enough to serve as a crew for armoured vehicles.

-..

-   **Mount/ Dismount**

--  Forces HC squad units to mount/dismount their assigned vehicle.
+- **Mount/ Dismount** - Forces HC squad units to mount/dismount their assigned vehicle.

 Commander menu
 --------------

-   **Recruit squad Menu**

-   **Recruit inf squad**
+**Recruit Inf Squad**

-   **Normal squad**

--  8-member with a medic and AT capabilities
+- **Normal squad** - 8-member with a medic and AT capabilities

-..

-   **Engineer squad**

--  8-member with an engineer, medic, and AT capabilities
+- **Engineer squad** - 8-member with an engineer, medic, and AT capabilities

-..

-   **MG squad**

--  8-member squad with a HMG, medic and AT capabilities
+- **MG squad** - 8-member squad with a HMG, medic and AT capabilities

-..

-   **Mortar Squad**

--  8-member squad with mortar, medic and AT capabilities
+- **Mortar squad** - 8-member squad with mortar, medic and AT capabilities

-..

-   **Recruit Inf Team**

--  4 men small cost.
+- **Recruit Inf team** - 4 men small cost.
 Can be used for crewing vehicles

-..

-   **Recruit AT team**

--  5 members with 3 of which with AT launchers.
-Medic capabilities.
+- **Recruit AT team** - 5 members with 3 of which with AT launchers.
+Medic capabilities

-..

-   **Recruit AT car**

--  SPG-9 Technical with 2 members, a gunner and a driver.
+- **Recruit AT car** - SPG-9 Technical with 2 members, a gunner and a driver

-..

-   **Recruit AA truck**

--  2 members with a ZU-23-2 AA platform mounted on a Ural truck.
+- **Recruit AA truck** - 2 members with a ZU-23-2 AA platform mounted on a Ural truck

-..

-   **Recruit MG team**

--  2 members with an HMG.
+- **Recruit MG team** - 2 members with an HMG

-..

-   **Recruit Mortar team**

--  2 members with a mortar.
+- **Recruit Mortar team** - 2 members with a mortar

-..

-   **Recruit Sniper team**

--  2 members.
+- **Recruit Sniper team** - 2 members.
 One spotter and one sniper.

-..

 **Air Support**

-   **HE bombs**

--  High explosive bombs.
+- **HE bombs** - High explosive bombs.
 Effective against infantry

-..

-   **Cluster bombs**

--  Effective against armoured vehicles
+- **Cluster bombs** - Effective against armoured vehicles

-..

-   **Napalm bombs**

--  Effective against infantry.
+- **Napalm bombs** - Effective against infantry

-..

-   **Add to air support**

--  Trades an air vehicle that you are looking at for air support points.
+- **Add to air support** - Trades an air vehicle that you are looking at for air support points

-..

 **Build outpost/Roadblock**

 -  Click on a road to place a roadblock.
 A 5-man roadblock team will spawn and drive an armed vehicle to that location to guard the road.
    Click away from a road and you will get a 2-man observation outpost who will provide recon and will not fire unless fired upon.

-..

 **Garbage clean**

 -  Cleans up the map of items left over.
 This will help with performance especially after many/large fights.

-..

-   **Delete outpost/ roadblock**
+**Delete outpost / roadblock**

 -  Deletes observation posts/roadblocks.

-..

 **Resign/Eligible**

 -  Makes you resign as commander OR become eligible/ineligible for being given the role.

-..

 **Sell Vehicle**

 -  Sells a vehicle you are looking at for money.